rajesha-png/5G-and-GNSS-Data/EXAMPLES.md

 Visualizations help to better understand the data.
 Below are some sample visualizations that can be presented as part of the analysis.

-## Visualization 1: LTE Performance over Time
+## Visualization 1: 5G Performance over Time
 ![Performance over Time](url_to_visualization)

 ## Visualization 2: Data Throughput Comparison
 ![Data Throughput](url_to_visualization)

-# Expected Results from LTE Analysis
+# Expected Results from 5G Analysis

 When applying the LTE analysis scripts, users should expect the following results:
 - High-level insights into signal strength.